 Advancing a compatibilist thesis, Fara proposes a dispositional analysis of the ability to do otherwise.
 Vihvelin speaks of the ability to do otherwise (and especially choose otherwise) in terms of a bundle of dispositions (2004, p.
 429).
 And Smith speaks of the rational capacities to believe and desire otherwise (and so, presumably, do otherwise) in terms of a “raft of possibilities” (2003, p.27).
 For Fara, Vihvelin, and Smith, we assess claims about the disposition constitutive of the ability to do otherwise, or the dispositions in the bundle, or the possibilities in the raft, by attending to the intrinsic properties of an agent in virtue of which she acts when she tries (Fara, 2008, p.861), or the causal bases of the pertinent dispositions (Vihvelin, p.
 436), or the underlying structure of a rational capacity (Smith, p.
 29).
 How so?
 Fara does not say, though it seems likely he would agree to something like the proposals offered by Vihvelin and Smith.
 According to them, we hold fixed the relevant causal base or underlying structure of an agent's disposition to, say, wave hello to a friend, or tell the truth under interrogation, and we consider various counterfactual conditions in which that causal base or underlying structure operates unimpaired.
 Does the agent in an appropriately rich range of such counterfactual conditions wave hello or tell the truth?
 If she does, then even if in the actual world she does not wave hello or tell the truth, she was able to do so.
 She had at the time of action the pertinent agential abilities or capacities.
 And this is true even if that world is determined (see, e.g., Vihvelin, 437).
 Why?
 Because there is no basis for contending that when we test the relevant dispositions at other possible worlds, we have to restrict the worlds to ones in which we hold fixed the past and the laws.
 Note how the problems with the classical compatibilists' counterfactual analysis are circumvented.
 If we are attending to the causal base of the relevant dispositions, we can easily see how Danielle's relevant causal base is ill-equipped for picking up blond haired dogs.

 Perhaps the most widely recognized form of contemporary compatibilism is Harry Frankfurt's hierarchical mesh theory (1971).
-Frankfurt's theory explains freely willed action in terms of actions that issue from desires of a certain sort.
-In particular, a desire issuing in a freely willed action must suitably mesh within hierarchically ordered elements of a person's psychology.
+Frankfurt's theory can be seen as a development of classical compatibilist attempts to understand freedom in terms of an agent’s unencumbered ability to get what she wants (see Section 3.1.).
+More precisely, Frankfurt explains freely willed action in terms of actions that issue from desires that suitably mesh with hierarchically ordered elements of a person's psychology.
 The key idea is that a person who acts of her own free will acts from desires that are nested within more encompassing elements of her self.
 Hence, Frankfurt develops a Source model of control to explain how it is that, when a freely willing agent acts, her actions emanate from her rather than from something foreign.

 Frankfurt distinguishes between first-order and second-order desires.
 This serves as the basis for his hierarchical account.
 The former desires have as their objects actions, such as eating a slice of cheesecake, taking in a movie, or gyrating one's hips to the sweet sounds of B. B. King.
 The latter are desires about desires.
 They have as their objects, desires of the first-order, such as the desire to have the motivation to exercise daily (something that, regrettably, too many of us lack): “If only I wanted to go to the gym today, then it would be easy for me to get my tail off this couch!”